wri/gfw-water/README.md

 git push origin --tags
 ```

 Run the ```npm version``` command with major, minor, or patch depending on how you want to increment the version number.
 Version number is in major.minor.patch (0.0.1), following [semver](http://semver.org/).
+Use ```npm version patch --no-git-tag-version``` if you need to increment the version number but are not ready to tag it as a release version.